Viral phenomenon: Viral marketing

 Viral marketing is the phenomenon in which people actively assess media or content and decide to spread to others such as making a word-of-mouth recommendation, passing content through social media, posting a video to YouTube.
 The term was first popularized in 1995, after Hotmail spreading their service offer "Get your free web-base email at Hotmail."
 Viral marketing has become important in the business field in building brand recognition, with companies trying to get their customers and other audiences involved in circulating and sharing their content on social media both in voluntary and involuntary ways.
 Many brands undertake guerrilla marketing or buzz marketing to gain public attention.
 Some marketing campaigns seek to engage an audience to unwittingly pass along their campaign message.

 The use of viral marketing is shifting from the concept that the content drives its own attention to the intended attempt to draw the attention.
 The companies are worried about making their content 'go viral' and how their customers' communication has the potential to circulate it widely.
 There has been much discussion about morality in doing viral marketing.
 Iain Short (2010) points out that many applications on Twitter and Facebook generates automated marketing message and update it on the audience's personal timelines without users personally pass it along.

 Stacy Wood from North Carolina State University has conducted research and found that the value of recommendations from 'everyday people' has a potential impact on the brands.
 Consumers have been bombarded by thousands of messages every day which makes authenticity and credibility of marketing message been questioned; word of mouth from 'everyday people' therefore becomes an incredibly important source of credible information.
 If a company sees that the word-of-mouth from "the average person" is crucial for the greater opportunity for influencing others, many questions remain.
 "What implicit contracts exist between brands and those recommenders?
 What moral codes and guidelines should brands respect when encouraging, soliciting, or reacting to comments from those audiences they wish to reach?
 What types of compensation, if any, do audience members deserve for their promotional labor when they provide a testimonial."

 An example of effective viral marketing can be the unprecedented boost in sales of the Popeyes chicken sandwich.
-After the Twitter account for Chick-fil-A attempted to undercut Popeyes by suggesting that Popeyes' chicken sandwich wasn't the "original chicken sandwich", Popeyes responded with a tweet that would end up going viral.
+After the Twitter account for Chick-fil-A attempted to undercut Popeyes by suggesting that Popeyes' chicken sandwich was not the "original chicken sandwich", Popeyes responded with a tweet that would end up going viral.
 After the response had amassed 85,000 retweets and 300,000 likes, Popeyes chains began to sell many more sandwiches to the point where many locations sold all of their stock of chicken sandwiches.
 This prompted other chicken chains to tweet about their chicken sandwiches, but none of these efforts became as widespread as it was for Popeyes.